Tarun193/Neutron-Language/README.md

 # Neutron Language

 Welcome to the Neutron programming language!
 Neutron is a dummy language that utilizes a Recursive Descent Parser (RDP).
 This document provides an overview of the grammar rules and constructs of the Neutron language.
 I am creating this language by reading a book called [crafting interpreters.](https://www.craftinginterpreters.com/) by @munificent.
+I am actively working on it and going to implement lots of new features.

 **Recursive Descent Parser (RDP):** A Recursive Descent Parser (RDP) works by recursively descending through the grammar rules of a language to analyze and process the syntax of the input text.